erikthered/javalin-metrics-plugin/README.md

 - There is no bounding on the map holding the recorded statistics so memory consumption could be an issue for long running applications.
 It would be advisable to evaluate using a ring buffer for storage in order to automatically age out the oldest entries.
+- The metrics page is extremely basic and could use some polish.
+- The plugin isn't currently being published to a Maven repo so bringing this into your own project isn't the smoothest experience.